terales/blackbird-docs/src/content/docs/apps/Shopify.mdx

 ## Connecting

 1. In Blackbird, navigate to 'Apps' and search for Shopify.
-If you cannot find Shopify then click _Add App_ in the top right corner, select Shopify and add the app to your Blackbird environment.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My Shopify connection'.
 4. In Shopify, go to `Store settings -> Apps and sales channels -> Develop apps`.